Top 10 Pantry Organization Secrets for an Organized Pantry

 - Writing a short grocery note for low items

-One helpful method is to keep a notepad or digital list near the pantry.
-When someone finishes an item, it goes on the list immediately.
-That reduces duplicate purchases and helps you keep the pantry stocked without overfilling it.
+One helpful strategy is to keep a notepad or digital grocery list near the pantry.
+When someone finishes the last box of pasta or the final bag of coffee, it goes on the list right away.
+That reduces duplicate purchases and helps you restock without overbuying.

 10. Match your system to your household